fplmelo/ecoaplic/content/project/biorestnet/index.md

 - project
 date: "2023-10-01"
 draft: false
-excerpt: Forest, water, energy and food security in the Brazilian dry forests
+excerpt: Restoration for people and nature through sharing and integrating knowledge
 summary:
 layout: single
 subtitle: Restoration for people and nature through sharing and integrating knowledge